 #1: Live videos will become more prominent.

 Global consumers need real-time feed when it comes to finding trustworthy healthcare brands in the market.
 And with faster connection and feedback, they can easily decide which one to take.
-However, marketing strategies will less focus on pre-produced videos and script.
-Authentic experience is what businesses should concentrate in so that consumers will feel involved.
+However, marketing strategies will less focus on pre-produced videos and scripts.
+Authentic experience is what businesses should concentrate on so that consumers will feel involved.
 In creating your video content, lean on these tips.
 Read Three S’s for Creating Viral Video Content

 #2: Social messaging applications will be the top marketing platforms to use.